scraggo/scraggo.github.io/content/blog/music/meta-ideas-generating-creative-content/index.md

 - Instrumental album called Information Overload
 - songs about over-achievement, being compulsive about impressing people
-- groove album - all instrumental, get a jazz-expert to help me turn them into song forms with melodies and interesting sections
+- groove album - all instrumental, collaborate with another jazz musician to help me turn them into song forms with melodies and interesting sections
 - Do jazz covers of rock songs
-- What to do with "improvs" - turn them into classical guitar pieces.
-Duh!
-Why didn't I think of that 10 years ago?
+- What to do with "improvs" - turn them into classical guitar pieces. (this seems very obvious in retrospect)
   - An album called Mistakes and All.
 All improvs.
 - Write serial jazz.
 Has it been done before?
 How does one go about doing that?

-Got interesting results with a student by choosing from a list of random chord qualities, and random root notes.
+Working with a student on composition.
+We chose from a list of random chord qualities, and random root notes.
 (One of the many moments that inspired the [random music generators](https://random-music-generators.onrender.com/) app.)

 Jazz